logicuniverse/manifesto/README.md

   The architectural blueprint.
 It defines how to construct deterministic static topologies using Logic Units.
 This stage establishes the **Structural Substrate**—the spatial arrangements and fixed connectivity (Nets) that anchor existence.

 - **Logic Dynamics** (_The Active Transformation_)
   The mechanics of structural modification.
 This stage focuses on how logic topologies reconfigure, mutate, and alter their own structure during execution.
-Logic is no longer restricted to its initial blueprint; the **Interaction (X)**, **Manifestation (Y)**, and **Sovereignty (Z)** coordinates become fluid, allowing the Logic Unit to remodel its nets and essence-bindings in real-time to respond to environmental pressures.
+Logic is no longer restricted to its initial blueprint; the **Interaction (X)**, **Manifestation (Y)**, and **Sovereignty (Z)** coordinate axes become fluid, allowing the Logic Unit to remodel its nets and essence-bindings in real-time to respond to environmental pressures.

 - **Logic Evolution** (_The Adaptive Selection_)
   The survival of logic structures.
 At this ultimate stage, logic transcends programmed instructions to undergo a continuous process of **Topological Selection**.
   - **Mutation**: New logic topologies emerge spontaneously from unexpected data pressures or environmental noise.
   - **Selection**: Mutations are subjected to "fitness tests" within the discrete spacetime environment.
 Only structures that optimize execution efficiency or sustain topological stability (Life) are retained and propagated.
-  - **Result**: Through the cycle of mutation and selection, logic evolves into **Higher-Order Intelligence** and autonomous logical reality.

-**_Intelligence is not an engineered algorithm, but the inevitable topological outcome of logic surviving its own dynamics._**
+  - **Result**: Through the cycle of mutation and selection, we speculate logic could potentially evolve toward **Higher-Order Intelligence** and autonomous logical reality.
+From this topological perspective, intelligence might not be a purely engineered algorithm, but a plausible outcome of logic sustaining its own dynamics over time.

 ---